AppFlowy-GitHub-Octernship/project-template-repo/README.md

 - Write an article related to your project and get it published to our newsletter - AppFlowy Binary

 Check out [projects](https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/appflowy-mentorship-program/mentorship-2022) our mentees are working on

+If you are selected into our internship program, you will be asked to select an unclaimed task under the Desktop Features section from [Project Ideas](https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/appflowy-mentorship-program/mentorship-2022/project-ideas) and then submit a [project proposal](https://github.com/AppFlowy-GitHub-Octernship/project-template-repo/blob/main/project-proposal.md) to kick off your internship.

 ### Octernship role description